-Gradually, day by day if you follow the steps and while playing teach your kids all the rules and principles, then you are definitely going to see the improvement.
+Gradually, day by day if you follow the steps and while playing teach your kids all the concepts and principles, then you are definitely going to see the improvement.

-See, one thing I need to make sure is that you can just show your kid a youtube video about chess basics and get away from your duty as a parent.
+See, you can just show your kid a YouTube video about chess basics and get away from your duty as a parent.

-But as every skill takes time to learn chess does so.
-Gradually your kid will be able to understand things more easily.
+Remember, it may take some time to learn chess.
+But gradually, your kid will be able to understand things more easily.
 Your goal should be to develop an interest in chess.
 Everything else will come automatically.

 Thanks and Good Luck!

 Hi!
 I’m Pritam and I’m a huge chess enthusiast!
 I know the actual problems that chess players face.
 I created this site to make chess easy to understand for newcomers, and also to help players of all levels of ability to improve their chess-playing skills.
 Read more about me here.